genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>
 A>
 A>
-A>    To see a further application of the matrix algebra, we can confirm that A>
+A>    To see a further application of the matrix algebra, we can confirm that:
+A>
 A>    {$$}
 A>\mbox{var}(\hat{\beta}_{L4} - \hat{\beta}_{L2}) = \mbox{var}(\hat{\beta}_{L4}) + \mbox{var}(\hat{\beta}_{L2} - 2 \mbox{cov}(\hat{\beta}_{L4}, \hat{\beta}_{L2})
 A>    {/$$}
 A>
-A>    is equal to
+A>    is equal to:
 A>
     ```r
     C %*% Sigma %*% t(C))